-The primary goal of our 2022 campaign is engaging 400,000 voters.
-In this election.
-The first phase of our campaign is focused on sending postcards and will launch additional voter engagement actions later this summer.
-Across the country, Postcard Group Leaders are mobilizing their congregations and communities to send postcards to voters in partnership with the Reclaim Our Vote Campaign.
+The primary goal of our 2022 campaign is engaging 400,000 voters in this election.
+The first phase of our campaign was focused on sending postcards, and we also engaged in some "deep canvassing" phone calls.
+Now, it is time to launch additional voter engagement actions.
+Across the country, Reform Movement leaders are mobilizing their congregations and friend groups to reach out to voters in their own and other communities.